Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-where $\mathcal{V}_{L}$ stands for the set of nodes with labels, $C$ is the number of classes, $y_{v}$ is the one-hot label vector of node $v$ and $H^{t}[v]$ is the learned node representation vector of node $v$.
-Meanwhile, the learned node representation can be evaluated by task specific evaluation matrix $\mathcal{M}_{\it eval}$, and fed into Equation~\ref{eq:rfunc} ($\mathcal{M}(s_{t}, a_{t}) = \mathcal{M}_{\it eval}(H^{t})$) for obtaining a reward score.
-We summarise our RL-HGNN framework in Algorithm~\ref{alg:RL-HGNN}.
+\textbf{Training of HGNN.} Finally, the updated node representation $H^t[v_{i}]$ can be applied to downstream tasks.
+Take semi-supervised node classification as an example, with a small fraction of labelled nodes, we can optimise the HGNN's parameters by minimising the Cross-Entropy loss $\mathcal{L}$ via back-propagation and gradient descent: $\mathcal{L} = - \sum\limits_{v \in \mathcal{V}_{L}} \sum\limits_{c=0}^{C-1}y_{v}[c] \cdot \log(H^{t}[v][c])$, where $\mathcal{V}_{L}$ stands for the set of nodes with labels, $C$ is the number of classes, $y_{v}$ is the one-hot label vector of node $v$ and $H^{t}[v]$ is the learned representation vector of node $v$.
+Meanwhile, the learned node representation can be evaluated by task-specific evaluation matrix $\mathcal{M}_{\it eval}$ for obtaining a reward score.
+We summarise our PM-HGNN framework in Algorithm~\ref{alg:PM-HGNN}.
+Note that PM-HGNN framework maintains the ability of HGNN in learning node representations for newly added nodes to the graph.
+The trained RL agent can adaptively generate a meta-path for the new node to compute its representations.